valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 How a configuration component for the sample plugin can be implemented is shown below.
 The way this is implemented can differ, as long as the interfaces are conformed to.
-Below is sample code on implementing the component using components from the library `@valtimo/user-interface`.
+Below is sample code of implementing the component using components from the library `@valtimo/user-interface`.

 #### **`sample-plugin-configuration.component.ts`**
 ```typescript